Kentico/xperience-by-kentico-shopify/README.md

 - Manage discount coupons.
 - Proceed to checkout directly on the Shopify store page.

+### Limitations
+**Shopify API can return maximum of 250 items in one API request**.
+For larger number of products, pagination needs to be implemented.
+More info can be found in the [Usage-Guide.md](./docs/Usage-Guide.md#limitations).

 ## Screenshots

 ![Products in content hub](./images/screenshots/products_content_hub.jpg "Products in content hub")